 - Seek additional instructions and support from the surgeon

 Are you a patient who is experiencing a dry socket after tooth extraction?
 Contact us immediately at Integrated Smiles today.
-Contact us here to get started!
+Contact our Bendigo Dentist to get started!